comeaujoseph/crypto-tracker/README.md

 The dashboard will be written in React.js and hosted on a CDN.

+### Maintenance

-### Monitoring / Alerting / Tracing
+Monitoring / Alerting / Tracing

 #### Prometheus & Grafana

 Prometheus to monitor our K8s resources.
 Grafana to visualize and alert on the metrics.
-Alerts are sent Slack and PagerDuty depending on severity.
+Alerts sent to Slack and/or PagerDuty depending on severity.

 #### Application logs

-An ELK stack (elasticsearch, kibana, filebeat, and logstash) will be used for application logs.
-We can then use Grafana to create visualizations and alerts for application metrics.
+An ELK stack (elasticsearch, kibana, filebeat, and logstash) used for application logs.
+Grafana to visualize and alerts on application metrics.

 #### Alerting Platforms